choria-legacy/marionette-collective/website/deploy/middleware/activemq_keystores.md

 On your CA puppet master:

 * Run `sudo puppet cert generate activemq.example.com`, substituting some name for your ActiveMQ server.
-Unlike with a puppet master, the cert's common name can be anything; it doesn't have to be the node's hostname or FQDN.
+The certname must be the hostname that resolves to your ActiveMQ server.
 * Locate the ssldir by running `sudo puppet master --configprint ssldir`.
 * Retrieve the following files and copy them to a working directory on your ActiveMQ server, making sure to give unique names to the cert and private key:
     * `<ssldir>/certs/ca.pem`